Gwildor/Nerds/README.md

 * Map renderer based on text files with very easy syntax.
 * Character renderer based on slightly harder syntax.
 * Character movement and hittest.
+* Dialogue between hero and npc's with easy syntax and option-choosing by the hero.

 More will follow.